Suffering from a Soft Tissue Injury in Springfield, MA? Call A Good Law Firm Today!

 Soft tissue refers to muscles, ligaments, tendons or nerves.
-When any of these are injured, it can have serious complications to one's health and ability to function in life.
+When any of these are injured, it can have serious complications to one’s health and ability to function in life.
 The injuries can be a result of direct trauma or indirect trauma.
 Indirect trauma occurs most commonly from overused tissue in a repetitive motion.
-If you have suffered a soft tissue injury, the Springfield personal injury lawyer at A Good Law Firm is ready to help you recover your losses.
+If you have suffered a soft tissue injury, the Springfield soft tissue injury lawyer at A Good Law Firm is ready to help you recover your losses.

 Soft tissue injuries can occur from direct trauma like:

 - Impact from fall or in attempting to break a fall